Nyastolfossen is a huge powerful waterfall located near the popular road R13 at Kinsarvik in the region Hordaland/Norway.

-From Kinsarvik (municipality Ullensvang) it is a 5 minute drive over a very narrow road to a parking lot where the trail into the Husedalen starts.
+From Kinsarvik (municipality Ullensvang) it is a 5 minute drive over a dust road to a parkingwhere the trail into the Husedalen starts.
 In summertime you better park the car before the bridge crossing the river Vivippo.
-In summer it can be a problem with many vehicles driving all the way to Tveitafossen, and the road is really narrow.
-It takes 15-20 minutes to walk from Vivippo to the first waterfall, Tveitafossen.
+In summer it can be a problem with many vehicles driving all the way to Tveitafossen.
+It takes 15-20 minutes to walk from the parking to the first waterfall Tveitafossen.
 When you have passed Tveitafossen, you are in Hardangervidda National Park.
 There is a small sign on the trail.

 Four stunning waterfalls are falling down in the river Kinso where its origin lies on the Hardangervidda mountain plateau.
 The Hardangervidda is the largest mountain plateau in northern Europe on an altitude of 1000-1600 meters.

-We visited the Husedalen early May when there was still snow at the upper part of the trail, but the weather in May is most of the time better then in summertime.
+I visited the Husedalen twice.
+First time was early May, years ago, when there was still snow at the upper part of the trail, but the weather in May is most of the time better then in summertime.
 Our trip lasted about 5-6 hours including lunch and time to take pictures.
 When following the trail at the riverside it can sometimes be very steep and slippery.

 A curiosity about Kinsarvik and Husedalen is that in the 1920’s plans were made to establish heavy industry in Kinsarvik (like in Tyssedal and Odda).
 The economic crisis in the 20’s put an end to the plans, and Kinsarvik remained “rural”.